mikekestemont/leyden-workshop/README.md

     jupyter notebook

 This will launch the jupyter notebook in your browser.
-Click on "Digital Text Analysis.ipynb" to open and launch the workshop materials.
+Click on "Digital Text Analysis.ipynb" to open and launch the main workshop notebook.

 ### Download Sublime Text

-For this workshop, you will need a decent, cross-platform text editor.
+For this workshop, it will prove useful to install a decent, cross-platform text editor.
 I recommend installing [Sublime Text 3](www.sublimetext.com/3).
 Just surf to the download tab and install the editor.